 Best free dictation software for Windows

-Windows 11 Speech Recognition (also known as Voice Typing) is a strong dictation tool, both for writing documents and controlling your Windows PC.
+Previously known as Windows 11 Speech Recognition, Voice Access is a strong dictation tool, both for writing documents and controlling your Windows PC.
 Since it's part of your system, you can use it in any app you have installed.

 To activate the computer control features, you'll have to go to Settings > Accessibility > Speech instead.
 While there, tick on Windows Speech Recognition.
 This unlocks a range of new voice commands that can fully replace a mouse and keyboard.
 Your voice becomes the main way of interacting with your system.